Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

 `createEntity` shall either returns an instance of the newly created POJO or a map like the one provided by `getData` including calculated fields.

-Lets start creating a new AdministrativeDivision.
-As a first step we generate setter and getter methods.
+Let us start creating a new AdministrativeDivision.
+As a first step we generate the setter and getter methods.
 This can be done in Eclipse after opening `AdministrativeDivision.java` by choosing _Alt+Shift+S_ and then _Generate Getters and Setters..._ select all others then _children_ and _parent_.
 Please note that all attributes should be typed with wrapper classes instead of primitive types.
-Associations with cardinality _ToMany_ shall always return an collection, so we change the getter for Children as follows:
+Associations with cardinality _ToMany_ shall always return a collection, so we change the getter for Children as follows:

 ```Java
 public List<AdministrativeDivision> getChildren() {